Trial of a Family Law Case: Divorce, Paternity, Allocation of Parenting Time/Responsibility [Custody], child relocation [removal], etc.

 Is only what is testified to by a witness important, or is demeanor also significant?

 A judge passes on the reliability and truthfulness of a witness.
-This is evaluated not only by the actual words the witness states, but the way he states the words and demeanor (body language, etc.) when the witness is testifying.
+The court evaluates the witnesses’ credibility not only by the actual words the witness states.
+Instead, the court credibility determinations consider the way the witnesses’ demeanor (body language, etc.) and the consistency of the testimony to the documents introduced into evidence.

 When does the judge decide the case in their mind?

-The judge may, at these stages, before trial, start developing a sense of the case, so the judge’s decision about the case could be formulated before all the evidence is heard.
-This is the reason that the preliminary stages of a case are highly significant.
+Judges often, during the pretrial stages, start developing a sense of the case.
+This is the reason that the preliminary stages of a case are critical.

 What are closing statements?

-After all the evidence has been presented each lawyer summarizes the evidence and argues in favor of the client’s position.
-Usually in more complicated trials, the closing statements are made in writing.
+After all the evidence has been presented, each lawyer summarizes it and argues in favor of the client’s position.
+Usually, in more complicated trials, the closing statements are made in writing.
+Traditionally, the Plaintiff would first submit a written closing, followed by the Defendant.
+But with the compressed time frames required under the 2016 Rewrite to Illinois divorce law, judges more often require written closing arguments to be exchanged simultaneously in complex cases.

-Can I appeal if I do not like the judge’s ruling?
+What can I do if I don’t like the judge’s ruling?